-The Company and PGI are a party to pending cases and believe they have meritorious causes of action and defenses with respect to all pending litigation and intends to defend which actions vigorously.
-Moreover, its directors and officers have no knowledge of any other proceedings pending or threatened against the Company and PGI or any facts likely to give rise to any proceedings which might materially affect the position of the Company.
-Enumerated and discussed below is the status of various pending cases as of December 31, 2018.
-Apart from the cases enumerated below, PC and PGI are likewise involved in other legal cases that occurred under the ordinary course of business and does not materially affect the parent Company's or PGI's operations as whole.
+The Company and PGI are party to pending cases and believe they have meritorious causes of action and defenses with respect to all pending litigation and intend to defend the actions vigorously.
+Moreover, its directors and officers have no knowledge of any other proceedings pending or threatened against the Company and PGI or any facts likely to give rise to any proceedings that might materially affect the position of the Company.
+Enumerated and discussed below is the status of various pending cases as of April 30, 2019.
+Apart from the cases enumerated below, PC and PGI are likewise involved in other legal cases that occurred under the ordinary course of business and do not materially affect the parent Company's or PGI's operations as whole.